Bianca Andreescu’s comeback stalls with loss at Australian Open

 Andreescu’s power was no match for Hsieh’s shotmaking in a second-round upset, 6-3, 6-2.

-Andreescu beat Serena Williams in the final at the 2019 U.S. Open but sat out all of 2020 due to a knee injury.
+Andreescu beat Serena Williams in the final at the 2019 U.S. Open but sat out all of 2020 because of a knee injury.
 She said she felt rusty but healthy this week.

 “I definitely have to get back in the groove of things,” said Andreescu, who was seeded eighth.
 “I don’t feel at my best on the court, for sure, but I’m super happy I’m finally back after being off for so long.
 It’s such an amazing feeling being back and doing what I love.”